minetest/minetest/doc/lua_api.md

 This means that many glTF features are not supported *yet*, including:

 * Animations
   * Only a single animation is supported, use frame ranges within this animation.
-  * Only integer frames are supported.
 * Cameras
 * Materials
   * Only base color textures are supported